Hanoi: Health care and other facilities

-City for Peace
+UNESCO recognition

-On 16 July 1999, the United Nations Educational, Scientific and Cultural Organization (UNESCO) presented the title "City for Peace" to Hanoi because the city met the following criteria: Exemplary action against exclusion and in support of the dialogue between communities; Exemplary urban action; Exemplary environmental action; Exemplary action to promote culture; Exemplary action in the field of education and especially civic education.
+On 16 July 1999, the United Nations Educational, Scientific and Cultural Organization (UNESCO) presented the title "City for Peace" to Hanoi because the city met the following criteria: exemplary action against exclusion and in support of the dialogue between communities, exemplary urban action, exemplary environmental action, exemplary action to promote culture, exemplary action in the field of education and especially civic education.
 Hanoi is the only city in Asia-Pacific that was granted this title.
+The city is also recognized as a "Design City" by UNESCO's Creative Cities Network.

+Honor

+The name of Hanoi has been used to name many species of organisms.